The Latest: House gives final approval to Trump’s big tax bill and sends it to him to sign

 “I believe in America,” said House Speaker Mike Johnson, becoming briefly emotional as his colleagues cheered for him just ahead of the bill signing.
 Johnson praised his Republican conference for “an audacious plan” that “did not waste the opportunity” of unified government.

-“Everything was an absolute disaster under the Biden-Harris radical, woke, progressive, Democrat regime,” said House Speaker Mike Johnson, who said that Republicans “had to quite literally fix every area of public policy.”
+“Everything was an absolute disaster under the Biden-Harris radical, woke, progressive, Democrat regime,” said Johnson, who said Republicans “had to quite literally fix every area of public policy.”

 “Without his leadership, none of this would have been possible,” said Rep. Lisa McClain, the GOP conference chair.
 “But today, we passed actual transformational legislation, legislation that will impact every family tomorrow.”

 Johnson took selfies with lawmakers just before he signed the bill.
-Lawmakers all posed around the House Speaker with their thumbs up as Johnson signed the bill, mimicking President Donald Trump’s signature poses.
-Half a dozen lawmakers also danced with their fists — Trump’s trademark dance move — as Y.M.C.A broke out in the room after Johnson penned his signature on the bill.
+Lawmakers all posed around the House speaker with their thumbs up as Johnson signed the bill, mimicking Trump’s signature poses.
+Half a dozen lawmakers also danced with their fists — Trump’s trademark dance move — as “Y.M.C.A” broke out in the room after Johnson penned his signature on the bill.

 Rep. Thomas Massie, one of two Republicans who voted against the bill, explained his decision in one sentence.